Sunday 3 February 2018

 I was among the first up and around in the morning.
 I organised my breakfast and some lunch.
 Others were soon up and about.
 Further discussions regarding plans continued.
 People were heading in a number of different directions.

 I had decided to head out to the north east to attempt three 10 point summits, each of which had only been activated once previously.
-Phil VK3BHR had activated the first two targets, so I had discussed the previous evening the approach that he had used.
+Phil VK3BHR had activated the first two targets, so the previous evening I had discussed the approach that he had used.
 I soon found out that I would have company: Allen wished to join me again, plus Compton and Paul were keen, with Compton in for a drive as well.
 So we headed off through Omeo, out to Benambra and up the Limestone Road.
 It was then left onto Misery Road and up Misery Trail.

 Mount Misery Range VK3/VG-008 1647 m 10 points